-• With flow at the border in the range of 40 to 60 GL/day, there is minimal likelihood of extra inundation in the River Murray.
+• When the flow at the SA border is in the range of 40 to 60 GL/day, there is minimal likelihood of extra inundation in the River Murray.
 The River channel will transport the extra flow through the locks and weirs, which causes a higher river current.